 |photo by Joan Marcus|

+In If/Then, helmed by Greif — a three-time Tony Award nominee for his direction of Rent, Grey Gardens and Kitt and Yorkey's previous project, Next to Normal — Menzel and Rapp respectively play Elizabeth and Lucas, longtime friends inspired by their real-life selves.
 "We just always wanted to work together again," said Menzel, last seen on Broadway in her 2004 Tony-winning turn in Wicked, as she sipped from her green vegetable juice.
-"We wanted to find the right project, and Michael and Anthony, actually, had really nurtured the relationship with Tom and Brian [during Next to Normal], and [Wicked, Next to Normal and If/Then producer] David Stone and I became family...
+"We wanted to find the right project, and Michael and Anthony, actually, had really nurtured the relationship with Tom and Brian [during Next to Normal], and [ Wicked, Next to Normal and If/Then producer] David Stone and I became family...
 We kept putting it out there to the universe, and eventually, we found the right project."

 "You know," Greif added, "we had an extraordinary experience on Next to Normal — Anthony, actually, was my assistant at [Off-Broadway's] Second Stage...
 Having gone through an experience like that, especially with a successful outcome... you really want to find another experience like that, so those writers and I certainly talked about looking forward to another project, and David Stone was very much involved with them as well.
 He was very excited about giving Tom and Brian and me another opportunity, and then Idina came into everyone's mind as someone wonderful to inspire this piece."

 If/Then reunites Menzel's Elizabeth with New York City and follows her down two separate roads as she aims to start over and rebuild her life.
 The trio explained that each path Menzel's character takes is played out in reality, and audiences see that, sometimes, the smallest choice can make the biggest difference.